d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 is called *Backpropagation through time* (:cite:`Werbos.1990`).
-This procedure requires us to expand (or *unroll*) the computational graph of an RNN one sequence step at a time.
+This procedure requires us to expand (or *unroll*) the computational graph of an RNN one time step at a time.
-The unrolled RNN is essentially a feedforward neural network with the special property that the same parameters are repeated throughout the unrolled network, appearing at each sequence step.
+The unrolled RNN is essentially a feedforward neural network with the special property that the same parameters are repeated throughout the unrolled network, appearing at each time step.
 Then, just as in any feedforward neural network, we can apply the chain rule, backpropagating gradients through the unrolled net.